xDimGG/angelolloti/posts/premia.md

 plt.rcParams['figure.dpi'] = 200
 ```

 Let's start by showing the prices for different days.
 I'll split this into two charts.
 One for one-way trips and another for round-trips.
-Some of the bars will overlap one another but you can still see the general pattern which is what we're after. *Note: the code for round-trip tickets is almost identical.*
+Some of the bars will overlap one another but you can still see the general pattern, which is what we're after. *Note: the code for round-trip tickets is almost identical.*

 ```py
 plt.title('USD Cost of One-way Economy Tickets')